 Brief History of the Marque: Bradbury

-Made in Oldham, England between 1902 and 1924 the sewing machine factory produced robust singles, V-twins and horizontally-opposed twins.
+Made in Oldham, England from1902 the sewing machine factory produced robust singles, V-twins and horizontally-opposed twins.
 The 1912 model bikes were one of the earliest with variable gearing.
 One of their engine designers was John Birch formerly of Perks & Birch.
+The last of the Bradbury machines left the factory in 1924.

 Bradbury & Co.
 Ltd. of Oldham